 The good news is, water isn’t the only thing you can drink to replenish lost fluids.
 There’s more options than just your go-to sports drink or bottle of water.
 For optimal hydration, here are five drinks that hydrate just as well as water — some options may even surprise you.

 There’s some good news for chocolate fans.
 Chocolate milk has double the carbohydrates compared to its plain counterpart, making it a great choice for post-workout recovery.
 Consuming carbs after exercise replenishes the muscles by replacing the glycogen lost during a workout.
-Pair carbs with protein and you have the best recovery potential for tired muscles.
+Pair carbs with protein and you have the best for tired muscles.